Basic Settings

 Parameters:

-Order Quantity = 103
+- Order Quantity = 103

-Order Multiple = 3
+- Order Multiple = 3

-Minimum Order Qty = 5
+- Minimum Order Qty = 5

-Maximum Order Qty = 10
+- Maximum Order Qty = 10

 Outcome:

-The first ten recommendations with quantity 10
+- 10 recommendations with a quantity of 10 each.

-Rest of division = 3 (Order Quantity/Maximum Order Qty)
+- Rest of division = 3 (Order Quantity/Maximum Order Qty)

 Last (11) recommendation with quantity 5 (effect of Minimum Oder Quantity, Rest of division < Minimum Order Qty)